Trikzon/boa-8/boa-8/README.md

 # BOA-8
-An unfinished CHIP-8 emulator written in python with pygame.
+An unfinished and abandoned CHIP-8 emulator written in python with pygame.